Accessories for Bandai Hi-Metal (Original) VF-19Kai: Sound Booster

 Observations & Critique: It should be “spiritia-booster”

 While the sound booster is very small it’s also very clean in its presentation with some nice painted on detail.
-The reflective surfaces are made of a clear rubbery plastic which gives a very nice impression.
+The top interior surfaces are made of a clear rubbery plastic which gives a very nice impression.
 There’s solid detail work inside the booster.
 The VF-19Kai is a colorful toy so it was nice to see the sound booster carry the theme.
 Together the two pieces make a very nice display piece (for those not immediately turned off by the design).
-Yamato upped the ante by including additional detail panels and by positioning the Sound Booster lower on the VF-19Kai’s back in battroid mode.

 Original Post Date: January 18, 2012